akam3x/SpotifyApp/README.md

 # Spotify Profile App

-End product of the "Build a Spotify Connected App" newline course
+Created as part of a learning project

 ## Local Installation & Set Up